 BEHRANG KAMALI SHAHDADI

-Behrang is a PhD student in economics at University of Pennsylvania.
-He was awarded HAND Foundation Scholarship in 2012.
+Behrang Kamali was awarded the HAND Foundation Scholarship in 2012 for the first year of his PhD studies in economics at the University of Pennsylvania.
+After he earned his PhD in 2016, Behrang was appointed Assistant Professor of Economics at Sharif University of Technology in Iran.
 Behrang earned his MS in Socio economics System Engineering and his BS in Industrial Engineering from Sharif University of Technology.

 MILAD KHATIB SHAHIDI